khwerhahn/graphql/README.md

 Usage
 -----

-This package was forked just to work for a sorare.com project.
+This package was forked !!just!! to work for a sorare.com project.

 You have to inlcude an environment variable ```SORARE_API_KEY``` to work.
 Make sure that you throttle your API calls according to the latest sorare docs.